-A Strange Place, But Full of Color
+A Strange Place, Under-documented

 Florida Festival was Sea World's attempt, partially successful, to emulate Walt Disney World's Shopping Village (later Downtown Disney and Disney Springs) and Bob Snow's Church Street Station in downtown Orlando in terms of drawing visitors who were done with their day in a park to something where they might spend just as much money as they had before sunset in a new spot that also carried a theme or brand along with it.
 Other than just being, for example, a restaurant with a theme like Steak & Ale or Sweden House.